-CATIGORICAL TUITION WAIVERS: Categorical Tuition waivers will be accepted for those who qualify as Massachusetts residents age 60 and over; or as Native Americans: or as Veterans or as members of the Massachusetts National Guard.
-These waivers must be approved by the Office of the University Registrar and are subject to the availability of seats in courses after the enrollment of tuition-paying students and those enrolled under scholarship or other tuition waiver provisions.
+CATIGORICAL TUITION WAIVERS: Categorical Tuition waivers will be accepted for those who qualify as Massachusetts residents age 60 and over; or as Native Americans; or as Veterans or as members of the Massachusetts National Guard.
+These waivers must be submitted to and by approved/processed by the Office of the University Registrar prior to the start of the semester or term.